-Zenefits’ Parker Conrad returns to launch Rippling, combining HR & IT tools
+Zenefits’ Parker Conrad returns with Rippling to kill HR & IT busywork

 Parker Conrad likes to save time, even though it’s gotten him in trouble.
 The former CEO of Zenefits was pushed out of the $4.5 billion human resources startup because he built a hack that let him and employees get faster insurance certifications.
 But 2.5 years later, he’s back to take the busy work out of staff onboarding as well as clumsy IT services like single-sign on to enterprise apps.
-Today his startup Rippling launches its combined employee management system.
+Today his startup Rippling launches its combined employee management system, which Conrad calls a much larger endeavor than the minimum viable product it announced while in Y Combinator’s accelerator 18 months ago.

 “It’s not an HR system.
 It’s a level below that” Conrad tells me.
 “It’s this unholy, crazy mashup of three different things”.
 First, it handles payroll, benefits, taxes, and PTO across all 50 states.
 “Except Syria and North Korea, you can pay anyone in the world with Rippling” Conrad claims.
+That makes it a competitor with Gusto…and Zenefits.

 Second, it’s a replacement for Okta, Duo, and other enterprise single-sign on security apps that authenticate staffers across partnered apps.
 Rippling bookmarklets make it easy to auth into over 250 workplace apps like Gmail, Slack, Dropbox, Asana, Trello, AWS, Salesforce, GitHub and more.
 When an employee is hired or changes teams, a single modification to their role in Ripple automatically changes all the permissions of what they can access.

-And third, it handles computer endpoint security.
-When an employee is hired, Rippling can instantly ship them a computer with all the right software installed and the hard drive encypted, or have staffers add the Rippling agent that enforces the company’s security standards.
+And third, it handles computer endpoint security like Jamf.
+When an employee is hired, Rippling can instantly ship them a computer with all the right software installed and the hard drive encrypted, or have staffers add the Rippling agent that enforces the company’s security standards.
 The system is designed so there’s no need for an expert IT department to manage it.

 “Distributed, fragmented systems of record for employee data are secretly the cause of almost all the annoying administrative work of running a company” Conrad explains.
 “If you could build this system that ties all of it together you could eliminate all this crap work.”
 That’s Rippling.
+It’s opening up to all potential clients today, charging them a combined subscription or a la carte fees for any of the three wings of the product.

 Conrad refused to say how much Rippling has raised total, citing the enhanced scrutiny Zenefits’ raises drew.
 But he says a Wall Street Journal report that Rippling had raised $7 million was inaccurate.
 “We haven’t raised any priced VC rounds.
 Just a bunch of seed money.
 We raised from Initialized Capital, almost all the early seed investors at Zenefits, and a lot of individuals.”
 He cited Y Combinator, YC Growth Fund, YC’s founder Jessica Livingston and president Sam Altman, other YC partners, as well as DFJ and SV Angel.